-Ex-Husband Tom Arnold Calls ‘Roseanne’ Cancellation A ‘Tough Decision,’ But Thinks It Was ‘Right For America’
+Tom Arnold Calls ‘Roseanne’ Cancellation A ‘Tough Decision,’ But Thinks It Was ‘Right For America’

 — Us Weekly (@usweekly) May 29, 2018

-Tom Arnold is just one of many celebrities to slam Roseanne Barr for her racist rant on Twitter, as the Inquisitr has previously reported.
+Tom Arnold is just one of many celebrities to slam Roseanne Barr, as the Inquisitr has previously reported.

 I apologize.
 I am now leaving Twitter.